SaiSaladi/PHP-GitHub-Search-Api/README.md

 	‘Value.php’ is the model for the database
 	‘http’ folder which has the ‘routes.php’ and the controllers folder Controllers folder has the ‘ApiController.php’ file

+—>  ‘.env’ this is the file in which all settings are set

+	DB_CONNECTION=mysql
+	DB_HOST=127.0.0.1
+	DB_PORT=3306
+	DB_DATABASE=Git_Api    //create a database and pass the value here DB_USERNAME=root
+	DB_PASSWORD=1234

 —>database folder  (htdocs/GitHub_Api/database/migrations)
 	Inside the migrations we have the database migration file ‘2016_09_10_042057_Create_Api_Values_table.php’
 	To migrate database run the command- ‘php artisan migrate’

 —>resources folder (/MAMP/htdocs/GitHub_Api/resources/views/GitApi)
 	Inside the GitApi file we have the Views ‘results.blade.php’ and ‘search.blade.php’

 —>config folder (MAMP/htdocs/GitHub_Api/config)
 	we have the app.php which has the application url settings 'url' => env('APP_URL', 'http://localhost'),

-—>  ‘.env’ this is the file in which all settings are set

-	DB_CONNECTION=mysql
-	DB_HOST=127.0.0.1
-	DB_PORT=3306
-	DB_DATABASE=Git_Api
-	DB_USERNAME=root
-	DB_PASSWORD=1234

 —> public folder has the index.php
 Then just go to the application url http://localhost/GitHub_Api/public/